gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 # 2. <a name="2"></a>Overview

-Les contrats consistent en la vente de jetons ERC20, implémentés avec la librairie [OpenZeppelin Solidity](https://github.com/OpenZeppelin/openzeppelin-contracts).
-La vente se déroule en deux étapes.
 The contracts purpose is to sell GOCO (ERC20) Tokens, all integrated with [OpenZeppelin Solidity](https://github.com/OpenZeppelin/openzeppelin-contracts).
-The sale is splitted into 2 steps.
+The sale is splitted into 2 steps and one token.

+#### _Token_

+Token ERC20 GOCO.

+Constructor:
+- `teamWallet`: founder wallet to receive 7,000,000GOCO;
+- `tokenSaleWallet`: sale and presale to receive 12,600,000GOCO;
+- `rewardPoolWallet`: reward wallet to receive 1,400,000GOCO;

+All tokens are minted on deployment for a total of 21,000,000GOCO which is the **total supply**, `_mint` being internal.

 #### _Presale_

 Limited quantity sale of GOCO Tokens.
 The Presale is followed with a referral program allowing referees and investors to receive Tokens as reward.

+Constructor:
+- `openingTime`: timestamp for opening time;
+- `closingTime`: timestamp for closing time;

+Presale requires to have GOCO Tokens in reserve in order to operate.

 #### _Sale_